ShaynaFaye/wats1010-css-zen-garden/design/design-concepts.md

 Design Concepts

 I kept my design simple.
-I want it to look clean and more modern with color.
+I want it to look clean and more modern with big blocks of color.
 I really like some of the bold colors in the sites I listed below.
 I want to use bigger fonts.
 Some of the example CSS Zen sites had really small font which I didn't like, thought it was hard to see.
 I like not having the blocks in the two columns I created line up exactly horizontally.
 I like them being off a little from each other so it's not too symmetrical.
+This helps draw their eyes down the page.
 I think this helps it look more modern too.
+I kept the main blocks of text in the same order as the original Zen Garden site because it seems the most logical order to read the information.
+I moved the list of other designs to the bottom because I wanted it to be bigger and more prominent than a small sidebar.

 I want the site to be easy to look at and navigate.
-I liked keeping it simple so it's not too busy looking and purposefully created spacing to include negative space.
+I liked keeping it simple so it's not too busy looking.
 I don't want the user to be distracted or turned-off by a busy full page.
 I think using bolder colors and cool fonts will make it more exciting looking, hopefully getting a user excited to try this project themselves.

 These are the examples I liked the most: http://www.csszengarden.com/217/, http://www.csszengarden.com/221/, http://www.csszengarden.com/218/, and http://www.csszengarden.com/097/.